• Skip to main content

 • I used a large one here, so felt the dish would benefit from salting and draining the eggplant.

-• Keep in mind when salting and seasoning the remainder of the dish the eggplant had salt on it, so you may not want to add a whole lot more.
-The meatballs need the salt, otherwise, they don't stand up to the assertive flavors of the sauce.
+• When salting and seasoning the remainder of the dish, keep in mind that the eggplant already had salt on it, so you may not want to add a whole lot more.
+The meatballs need the salt; otherwise, they won’t stand up to the assertive flavors of the sauce.

 Photo of Moroccan Meatball and Vegetable Ragout with close-up of one of the meatballs.